This post was last updated on July 1st, 2024 at 02:03 pm

 Wait until eighth… or wait longer

 Some parents say kids are ready for a smartphone around eighth grade, and there’s even a website dedicated to “wait until eighth.”
 Waiting until eighth grade is better than sixth grade (and certainly second grade).
-I am going to go a step farther and argue that it’s worth waiting even longer than eighth grade if at all possible.
+I will go a step farther and argue that it’s worth waiting even longer than eighth grade if at all possible.
 Why?
 The simple answer is that we still don’t understand what effect these devices have on developing minds.
 But the data we do have is not encouraging.
 Reported depression and anxiety levels among children, especially girls, has skyrocketed over the past decade.
 I don’t think it’s a coincidence that depression and anxiety levels have risen along with smartphone use among teens and preteens.

 I also don’t think it’s extreme to compare concerns of smartphone use among kids to those expressed about kids smoking.
 Society, while it has never condoned kids smoking, fully tolerated the practice years ago.
 Consider, for instance, that the first baseball cards were inserted into packs of cigarettes.
 Can you imagine today’s baseball heroes allowing their images to be associated with cancer sticks?
 Heck, I remember at my high school, in the 1990s, the entry area being littered with cigarette butts.
 Some kids openly smoked between classes!
 Such a thing would be unheard of today at most schools.